slak44/ckompiler/ListOfBehaviours.md

 - Empty character constants `''` have the value `0`
 - (6.4.5.0.7) String literals are stored in the .data section, so what happens is up to the assembler/linker/etc
+- (6.5.2.2) The evaluation order of function call arguments is the reverse order of declaration (by default, certain things are able to influence it)

 # List of Unspecified Behaviours